michelin/kstreamplify/README.md

 }
 ```

-> The topic `staging.team1.INPUT_TOPIC` will be consumed when running the application with the staging `application.yml` file.
+> The topic `staging.team1.input_topic` will be consumed when running the application with the staging `application.yml` file.

-When not specifying a prefix, `self` is used by default.
+By default, if no prefix is specified, `self` is used.

 ### Remapping

-Kstreamplify encourages the use of fixed topic names in the topology and uses the prefix feature to manage namespacing for virtual clusters and permissions.
+Kstreamplify encourages the use of fixed topic names in the topology, using the prefix feature to manage namespacing for virtual clusters and permissions.
-However, there are many situations where you might want to reuse the same topology but with a different set of input or output topics.
+However, there are situations where you might want to reuse the same topology with different input or output topics.

-In the `application.yml` file, declare dynamic remappings in a `key: value` format:
+In the `application.yml` file, you can declare dynamic remappings in a `key: value` format:

 ```yml
 kafka: